-In the prospect of a political settlement and transition, there is an overall feeling that there is scope for integrating strengthened moderate local governance structures into higher level structures.
-This should help improving the capability, legitimacy and representativeness of a new set of governance structures which could help increasing the chances of stability in the longer term.
+In the prospect of a political settlement and transition, there is scope for integrating strengthened moderate local governance structures into higher level structures.
+This should help improving the capability, legitimacy and representativeness of a new set of governance structures in opposition-held areas which could help increasing their chances to become effective policy contributors and power stakeholders in a future political transition and therefore ensure stability in the longer term.

-To date there has been little concerted effort to attempt building governance and resilience and capacities for peace with a bottom-up approach and within a multistakeholder architecture in Syria.
+To date there has been little concerted effort to attempt building governance and resilience and capacities for peace with a bottom-up approach and within a multi-stakeholder architecture in Syria.
 This is an essential step for enabling the enhancement of space for civil administration and society, respected by armed groups and the cascading of information and decisions through different levels of governance and therefore paving the way for empowering the councils in their mission.
 Such bottom-up process will provide the basis for more effective representation, transparency and accountability in the present exceptionally complex and fluid conflict context.
 More importantly, it will empower civilian structures to gain legitimacy and withstand the pressure that is exerted by armed groups, thereby paving the way for a reintegration with state structures when there is a political solution.
-Forging a policy based on an inclusive dialogue among all conflict parties in the present but also in future dialogues for peace and reconstruction is the only way to get to something meaningful and sustainable.
+Forging a the country".